mnswdhw/PFSL/README.md

 Thus, we evaluate our system for the worst possible scenario when every client cannot stay in the system for long and can only afford to make a minimal effort to participate.
 We assume that each client has 50 labeled data points sampled randomly but unique to the client.
 Within each round, we simulate a dropout, where clients begin training but are not able to complete the weight averaging.
 We keep the dropout probability at 50%.

+Use the following command to reproduce the results: Here rate argument specifies the dropoff rate which is the numberof clients that will be dropped randomly in every epoch

-* `python system_simulation_e2.py -c 10 --batch_size 16 --dataset cifar10 --model resnet18 --pretrained --epochs 100`
+* `python system_simulation_e2.py -c 10 --batch_size 16 --dataset cifar10 --model resnet18 --pretrained --epochs 100 --rate 0.3`

 </p>
 </details>